Abelian Surfaces over totally real fields are Potentially Modular: Applications to modularity

 We finally consider two~$2$-dimensional irreducible compatible systems~$\CS$ of representations of~$G_K$ for some quadratic extension~$K/\Q$, with inverse cyclotomic determinant, Hodge--Tate weights~$(0,1)$, and coefficients in~$\Q$.
 Note that, for such a family~$\CS$, there is a corresponding family~$\CR = \Ind^{G_{\Q}}_{G_K}\cS$ of~$4$-dimensional symplectic representations with inverse cyclotomic similitude character.
 An argument very similar to (but easier than) Lemma~\ref{lemma:motives} shows that (assuming all conjectures) either~$\CS$ comes from an elliptic curve, or it arises from a so-called fake elliptic curve, namely, an abelian surface~$B/K$ with~$\End_{K}(B) \otimes \Q = D$ for some indefinite quaternion algebra~$D$.
 The latter can exist only when~$K$ is an imaginary quadratic field.
 Conjecturally, such compatible systems are in bijection with cuspidal cohomological~$\boldsymbol{\pi}$ for~$\GL(2)/K$ with trivial central character and Hecke eigenvalues in~$\Q$.

 One source of such~$B/K$ is to take abelian surfaces over~$\Q$ of~$\GL(2)$-type which acquire quaternionic multiplication over~$K/\Q$.
-Assuming the Hodge conjecture and the standard conjectures, it follows that~\cite[Question $1$\kern-0.05em{ {${}'$}}]{CremonaTwist} (cf.\ \cite[Conjecture, p.278]{CremonaOld}) is equivalent to asking that~\emph{all} fake elliptic curves over~$K$ are non-autochthonous to~$K$, namely, after twisting by some quadratic character, they descend to~$\Q$ (equivalently, $B$ is isogenous to a twist of~$B^{\sigma}$ for the non-trivial element~$\sigma \in \Gal(K/\Q)$).
-In this section, we show that this is false, namely, we construct autochthonous fake elliptic curves~$B/K$.
+Assuming the Hodge conjecture and the standard conjectures, it follows that~\cite[Question $1$\kern-0.05em{ {${}'$}}]{CremonaTwist} (cf.\ \cite[Conjecture, p.278]{CremonaOld}) is equivalent to asking that~\emph{all} fake elliptic curves~$B$ over~$K$ descend to~$\Q$ after twisting by some quadratic character (equivalently, $B$ is isogenous to a twist of~$B^{\sigma}$ for the non-trivial element~$\sigma \in \Gal(K/\Q)$).
+We call such~$B$ \emph{non-autochthonous} because it implies that the corresponding conjectural~$\boldsymbol{\pi}$ arises via functoriality from a smaller rank group (cf.\ footnote~$2$ of~\cite{AshTwisted}).
+In this section, we show that the answer to this question is false, namely, we construct autochthonous fake elliptic curves~$B/K$.
 If one takes the restriction of scalars~$A = \Res_{K/\Q}(B)$ of such surfaces, then the fourfolds~$A$ give rise to further examples in opposition to the original paramodular conjecture.

 We continue to let~$D$ be the quaternion algebra ramified at precisely~$2$ and~$3$.
 The Shimura curve giving rise to fake elliptic curves with endomorphisms by a maximal order in~$\OL_D$ has genus zero, and is well-known (see for example~\cite[Thm.\ 11]{Baba}) to be isomorphic over~$\Q$ to: